yossi1981/PathlockAutomationPipeline/README.md

 this command prints the current time with the given format.<br />

 Once you have the Dll next to the executable, you might add this command to either the XML or plain text files.

+## Some general notes:
+1. I believe in simplicity, I tried to keep it is a simple as possible while still filling the requirements.<br />
+I focused on two things: Class Design\Design patterns and making the program work.
+I didn't pay much attention to how the methods are implemented or what's the best way to implement them.
+2. I don't believe in complex inhertience trees and I am not a big fan of abstract classes, thus, thus I didn't practice that in this solution.
+3. The xml format is not strongly typed, that is, the semantics of the arguments is infered by convension (that is, the sequential order of the arguments), rather than explicit tag names.
+4. There's no support for empty command files nor input validation at all or invalid plugin dll, the program supposes that the client made no errors.
+5. You might want to manually clear the PathlockAutomationPipeline's output directory if the program terminated abnormally.
+In that case, there might be some garbage files that interfare with a normal execution of the next run.